rlouiset/pub-CVAE-MRI-ASD/README.md

 _N.B.
 The trained weights are zipped into a multi-part zip file (.z01,.z02,.z03 etc.) and need to be unzipped before use._

 _N.B.
 SFARI data has been removed to comply with Researcher Distribution Agreement (eRDA).
-SFARI Award #614379 to Joshua Hartshorne and Stefano Anzelotti.
+SFARI Award #614379 to Joshua Hartshorne and Stefano Anzellotti.
 Data can be obtained by authorized researchers from base.sfari.org_